-Supermarket shopper shocked by surprise snake in cart
+Supermarket shopper shocked by surprise snake on cart

 PITTSFORD, N.Y.
-(AP) — A woman shopping for groceries says she was surprised to find a snake in her shopping cart while picking out produce at a New York supermarket.
+(AP) — A woman shopping for groceries says she was surprised to find a snake on her shopping cart while picking out produce at a New York supermarket.

 Laura Walitsky says she was at Wegmans in Pittsford on Monday evening when her daughter spotted the hitchhiking reptile wrapped on the bottom of her cart.
 The Rochester Democrat & Chronicle reports the woman then walked the cart outside and had her daughter tell customer service there was a snake on it.